DouglasMeloo/Find-It-Brazil/README.md

-# Find-It-Brazil
+# Find It Brazil

-A website to help people to find the best place to stay in Brazil
+Website to help people find the best place to stay in Brazil.